Corporate Registries FAQs

 To register a trade name or partnership in Alberta, an application form and valid identification are required.
 A preliminary name check is completed to ensure the name is not already in use.
 A formal NUANS report is not mandatory for trade names or partnerships.

 Copies of corporate annual return filings can be requested through a registry office.
-Requests made after a short retention period are processed as reprints and may be subject to additional fees.
+Requests are processed as reprints and are subject to a fee.

 Ownership details can be obtained through an Alberta corporate search.
 Results typically include registered addresses, directors, shareholders, and filing history, based on what is recorded with the provincial registry.